nashville-software-school/client-side-mastery/book-3-nashville-kennels/chapters/LIST_USECONTEXT.md

 ### Breaking it Down

 In the above component, you will notice a new hook being imported from React - the Context hook.
 This hook allows you to use data structures and functions that a parent provider component exposes.
-In the previous chapter, your **`LocationProvider`** component exposed the following two elements.
+In the previous chapter, your **`LocationProvider`** component exposed the following three elements.

 * The `locations` array
 * The `addLocations` function
+* The `getLocations` function

 To start, you need to import the context object that you created in the provider component so that the Context hook can access the objects that it exposes.